shield02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## This project is on C - Pointers, arrays and strings
 + 0-strcat.c - Script that will concat two strings
++ 1-strncat.c - Script that concatenates two strings with max of n bytes